erik-riklund/wow/README.md

 - Effortless event handling to enable dynamic responses to game events.
 - Framework channels facilitate communication between addons.
 - Efficient state management for persistent data storage across game sessions.
-- Comprehensive localization support to support multiple languages.
+- Comprehensive localization support to enable addons to reach a broader audience.
 - Easy handling of settings for plugin customization, along with configuration management integrated into the standard UI.

 ## Developer community